Derek Sanderson: Later career

+Sanderson was known for his two-way play and penalty killing.
+Checking, face-offs, and scoring while shorthanded set him apart.
+Sanderson has since been named to both ESPN's and QG's coolest athletes of all time lists.

 The Mod New Face of Hockey

 Sanderson also received publicity for his numerous female companions and lavish ways, which included a Rolls-Royce car and circular bed.
 Named by Cosmopolitan as one of the sexiest men in America, he was the subject of gossip columns, and a frequent guest on television talk shows.

 By the late 1960s, Sanderson had become known for more than just his hockey prowess.
 Similar to what New York Jets quarterback Joe Namath was to football, he represented the mod new face of hockey.
 In June, 1969, Namath called to gauge Sanderson's financial interest in a bar similar to Bachelors III, which the quarterback had owned on New York City's Upper East Side before concerned league commissioner Pete Rozelle ordered him to cut ties or retire from football, only this one in Boston.
 Not one to turn down the spotlight and its many perks, Sanderson opened Bachelors III along with co-partners Joe Cimino and Jim Colclough, a one-time Boston Patriots wide receiver.

+As related by Sanderson in his book years later Crossing The Line: The Outrageous Story of a Hockey Original:

-"That's how I learned how to pick up the tab," Sanderson recalled in his book Crossing The Line: The Outrageous Story of a Hockey Original.
-"Unfortunately, I ended up buying the world a drink.
+That's how I learned how to pick up the tab.
+Unfortunately, I ended up buying the world a drink.
 Every night was sensational fun.
 There were lineups around the block.
 When the Bruins were in town, we were there until two in the morning every night.
 All the waitresses were great looking.
 It was a beauty contest.
 They all wore V-neck sweaters to show some cleavage and hot pants with high boots.
 I was thinking, 'This is unbelievable!
-And I'm the boss!'"
+And I'm the boss!'

 Convinced about its financial potential, Cimino convinced Sanderson to open their own establishment in Boston one year later.
-Named after the Great Gatsby's lover in the F. Scott Fitzgerald classic, Daisy Buchanan's opened its doors in September 1970 at the corner of Newbury and Fairfield Streets.
-Soon Daisy's became the hottest night spot in Boston, a haven for professional athletes, young singles and curiosity-seekers alike.
-Bruins teammates Bobby Orr, Phil Esposito, Gerry Cheevers and Eddie Johnston were regulars there, but the omnipresent Sanderson served as the main attraction and promoter, usually behind the bar, cigarette in mouth and drink(s) in hand.
+Taking inspiration from F. Scott Fitzgerald's The Great Gatsby with the name, Daisy Buchanan's opened its doors in September 1970 at the corner of Newbury and Fairfield Street.
+Soon, Daisy's became the hottest night spot in Boston, a haven for professional athletes, young singles and curiosity-seekers alike.
+Bruin teammates Bobby Orr, Phil Esposito, Gerry Cheevers and Eddie Johnston were regulars there, but the omnipresent Sanderson served as the main attraction and promoter, usually behind the bar, cigarette in mouth and drink(s) in hand.

 Concerned about the negative publicity generated by some of the club's less-than-reputable patrons, Sanderson eventually relinquished his interests in a venture that had been transformed from a financial "goldmine" to a personal headache.